Contact Us

 Melena, “The Apiculturist”

-Provenance: A drop of honey
+Splinter: A drop of honey

 Melena is a kind and diligent splinterfolk, utterly devoted to the hives under her care.
 Her bees, in turn, are fiercely loyal and treat her as one of their own.
 The honey she collects (with the hive’s consent, of course) is a prized substance for its magical properties, but it is a commodity she does not part with easily.